oneeve8/kobble-data/content/feamber.md

 So I got a puzzle from a second hand shop, I had not done one in a while.

-Itobsession with puzzles for a while.
+It became an obsession to finish it.
 I thought to myself: *why am I wasting my time doing this*?
-But for some reason, I had to complete the puzzle
+But for some reason, I had to complete the puzzle even though I feel like